 Sobriety and accountability are both essential elements of successful recovery.
 Sobriety is the cornerstone upon which all other aspects of recovery are built.
 It means abstaining from alcohol and any other mind-altering substances that could lead to an addiction.
-Sobriety also involves refraining from activities such as gambling, shopping, or anything else that could become a replacement addiction.
+Sobriety also involves refraining from activities and compulsive habits such as gambling, shopping, or anything else that could become a replacement addiction.

 Accountability is important in recovery because it helps to prevent relapse and maintain sobriety.
 An individual must be willing to be accountable for their actions and work hard to stay sober.
 This means admitting mistakes, accepting personal responsibility, and making amends as necessary.